AgoraIO/Agora-RESTful-Service/cloud-recording/README.md

   - `CustomerID`: Find your Customer ID and Customer Certificate on the RESTful API page in [Console](https://console.agora.io/).
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.
   - `CustomerCertificate`: Find your Customer ID and Customer Certificate on the RESTful API page in [Console](https://console.agora.io/).
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.
   - `resourceId`: You do not need to enter any value for this variable.
 This variable is automatically populated with the response of the `acquire` method.
-  - `AccessChannel`: Name of the channel that you want to record.
+  - `AccessChannel`: The name of the channel that you want to record.
   - `RecordingUID`: String that contains the UID of the recording client, for example `"527841"`.
 The UID needs to meet the following requirements:
-    - It is a 32-bit unsigned integer within the range between 1 and (2<sup>32</sup>-1).
+    - It is a 32-bit unsigned integer within the range of 1 and (2<sup>32</sup>-1).
     - It is unique and does not clash with any existing UID in the channel.
     - It should not be a string.
 Ensure that all UIDs in the channel are integers.
   - `Vender`: The third-party cloud storage vendor.